srijandas07/clip_baseline_LTA_Ego4d/README.md

-This repository is adapted from the Ego4D git page.
+This repository is a direct adaptation from the Ego4D git page.
 Please consider referring their datatset.
+The changes are made in ego4d/lta_models.py
+New additions -
+Aggregrator: TransformerAggregator_clip (for CLIP_img)
+             TransformerAggregator_clip_text (for CLIP attention)
+Decoder: MultiHeadDecoder_clip

+Encoder_Decoder: ForecastingEncoderDecoder_clip
+                 ForecastingEncoderDecoder_clip_text

 ## Installation
 This code requires Python>=3.7 (this a requirement of pytorch video).
 If you are using Anaconda, you can create a clean virtual environment with the required Python version with the following command: